Our Mission and Values

 The Graduate School of International Relations (GSIR), which was established in 1982 as the first professional school in Japan, is intended to equip students with political, economic, and management skills, as well as historical and cultural perspectives, so that they may become specialists who understand and analyze the above and other related issues in international relations.
 The school, utilizing the experiences of Japan and the Asia-Pacific region, examines these issues within a broad and coherent theoretical framework.
 The GSIR is designed to also help students acquire a long-term vision of the rapidly changing world, appreciate diverse perspectives of global and local contexts, and enhance their level of knowledge and problem-solving capabilities in contemporary international affairs.

-To accomplish the mission of our school, the GSIR offers the following three separate but interrelated two year Master’s degree programs:
+To accomplish the mission of our school, the GSIR offers the following four separate but interrelated Master’s degree programs:

 International Development Program (IDP)

 MA in International Development

 Public Management and Policy Analysis Program (PMPP)

 MA in Public Policy

 The International Relations Program (IRP) provides two degree courses; MA in International Relations and MA in Political Science.

 The course for the MA in International Relations is designed for a comprehensive and interdisciplinary understanding of major trends in contemporary international politics, economics, and a global society.
 This course is suitable for those who either work in, or who intend to take up careers in the public sector, international organizations, or in the media.